About the Journal

-Over the past decade, JTBC has published 15 issues (http://jurcon.ums.edu.my/ojums/index.php/jtbc/issue/archive).
+Over the past 15 years, JTBC has published 17 issues.
 The average page length of the articles is 12 pages (± SD 8 pages).
 Among these, most of the articles were from Malaysia, followed by other Southeast Asia countries.
 JTBC accepts articles from a variety of tropical biology research fields.
 Most of the articles fall into the subject categories of “Biodiversity Conservation”, “Ecology”, “Entomology”, “Plant Sciences”, and “Zoology”.

 Peer Review Process

 Reviewer reports and the editor’s report will be made available to the author so that the manuscript can be improved based on constructive comments.
-Editors of JTBC require authors response specifically and accurately to the all reviewer's comments in a rebuttal letter.
-In addition to the rebuttal letter, authors are also required to submit a clean revised manuscript with line number and a marked-up copy of the changes made from the original manuscript with "Track Changes' file.
-Lastly, the Editor makes the decision whether the manuscript will be accepted in JTBC or will need to be reviewed again.
+Editors of JTBC require the author's responses specifically and accurately to all reviewer's comments in a rebuttal letter.
+In addition to the rebuttal letter, authors are also required to submit a clean revised manuscript with the line number and a marked-up copy of the changes made from the original manuscript with the "Track Changes' file.
+Lastly, the Editor makes the decision of whether the manuscript will be accepted in JTBC or will need to be reviewed again.